ring0-c0d3-br34k3r/ROPme/README.md

 - [Stackoverflow.
 What are the esp and the ebp registers](https://stackoverflow.com/questions/21718397/what-are-the-esp-and-the-ebp-registers)
 - [Stackoverflow.
 What is a reverse shell](https://stackoverflow.com/questions/35271850/what-is-a-reverse-shell)
 - [Microsoft Support.
 What is a dll](https://support.microsoft.com/en-us/help/815065/what-is-a-dll)
+### What are mitigations?
+- Over the years, new generic defense methods have been added to the new systems, which of course, as the name implies, do not prevent but mitigate or make exploitation more difficult. "[Customize exploit protection]"(https://learn.microsoft.com/en-us/defender-endpoint/customize-exploit-protection)